 One of the most significant revelations to have come from the downturn period was the triumph for active fund managers.
 Funds managed pro-actively and manually by a manager picking investments assessed to be in the best shape to overcome any turbulence that may lay ahead, outperformed trackers that follow the indexes.

 Many tracker funds will always feature oil and gas companies, and this was a sector hit particularly badly by the crash.
 This gives great weight to the argument that one would be better off with an experienced fund manger making decisions on their behalf, because they will always look for a portion of the fund to be placed in alternative investments not necessarily so hugely affected by global market trends.

-Chris Ferguson, CEO of Credence International, a private financial consultancy based in Dubai, favours the actively managed route, but only in certain circumstances.
+A private financial consultancy based in Dubai, favours the actively managed route, but only in certain circumstances.
 “It’s at times such as this that you really see the value of active fund management.
 Yes, there are fees attached to this process, but they are coming down, and as new technology has also entered the fray, the process has become so much more refined.
 An effective fund manager has all the right credentials and connections to ensure his fund outperforms the market.
 Does every fund manager achieve this?
 No. But there are many very intelligent fund managers out there, and their operations more often than not are far more desirable, performance driven platforms than anything that follows the index.”

-Ferguson is also in no doubt about what the crash means for investors.
+Is also in no doubt about what the crash means for investors.
 “The market fall we saw really does suggest that now is the time to invest, and this is something we have been advising our clients.
 These opportunities don’t come around too often, and there are some very strong funds available for entry at vastly discounted rates right now.”